Climate change is the biggest global issue of our time. And we know that the actions of businesses are one of the biggest drivers of climate change.

 We're pretty passionate about where our peanuts come from.
 That's why we're delighted to be taking the first steps towards our aspiration to create a New Zealand grown and made peanut butter.
 We're trialling peanut growing in Northland in partnership with the Ministry for Primary Industries (MPI)'s Sustainable Food and Fibre Futures and The New Zealand Institute for Plant and Food Research.

-We’re trialing growing peanuts in three locations – Ruawai on a kumara farm, Pouto Peninsula near Dargaville, and in the Kai Iwi Lakes district.
+In 2020 we trialled growing peanuts in three locations – Ruawai on a kumara farm, Pouto Peninsula near Dargaville, and in the Kai Iwi Lakes district.
 Each location has a different soil type and environment to see where the peanuts grow best.
-Trial peanuts were planted in late October 2020.
+Trial peanuts were planted in late October 2020 and we successfully made four whole jars of peanut butter from the result!
+We have since scaled up with a bigger crop, planted in October 2021.
 If successful, peanut farming could bring new employment opportunities to the Northland region, alongside potentially making a very real difference to our carbon footprint.
 Wouldn't it be great if one day we could make a New Zealand-grown peanut butter?

 It’s not news to hear Almonds are a superfood.
 They are a great source of Vitamin E as well as protein, fibre, and monounsaturated fats.
 Any dietician will recommend eating about 30gms of nuts every day, and almonds are considered the cream of the crop for excellent heart health.